Buddy Rice: IRL IndyCar Series

 For 2005 he and Vítor Meira were joined by Danica Patrick.
 However, Rice was injured in a crash at Indianapolis during practice, and was not cleared to race.
 In an ironic twist, Bräck then substituted for Rice.

 The 2006 season began tragically for Rice at the season-opening race at Homestead-Miami Speedway when teammate Paul Dana of Rahal Letterman Racing team was killed in the final practice session.
 Rice and his other teammate Danica Patrick immediately withdrew from the race.
 Rice started his 2006 season in the following race at St. Petersburg, Florida.
 His Indianapolis 500 race ended early in a crash with Hélio Castroneves.
-After the IRL season ended, he raced in the Champ Car World Series race at Autodromo Hermanos Rodriguez for Forsythe Racing and finished 10th.
+After the IRL season ended, he raced in the Champ Car World Series race at Autodromo Hermanos Rodriguez for Forsythe Racing and finished tenth.

 For 2007, Rice joined Sarah Fisher at Dreyer & Reinbold Racing.
-He captured 3 top-five finishes in the first half of the season and finished 9th in points, his best result since 2004.
-He was retained by the team for the 2008 IndyCar season, the high point of which came with a 4th-place finish at Watkins Glen.
-He ultimately finished 16th in points.
+He captured 3 top-five finishes in the first half of the season and finished ninth in points, his best result since 2004.
+He was retained by the team for the 2008 IndyCar season, the high point of which came with a fourth-place finish at Watkins Glen.
+He ultimately finished sixteenth in points.

 He did not participate in the 2009 IndyCar Series season after being released from Dreyer & Reinbold Racing at the end of the 2008 season.
 Further, his long-standing partnership with Red Bull also expired and was not renewed.

 He raced for Panther Racing in the 2011 Indianapolis 500 as a teammate to J. R. Hildebrand driving the No. 44 Honda Dallara.

 A1 Grand Prix

 Starting the 2007-08 season, Rice signed to drive for A1 Team USA in the A1 Grand Prix international racing series.
-He drove in the first two rounds of the season with a best finish of 13th in the Zandvoort feature race before ceding the seat to Jonathan Summerton for the remainder of the season.
+He drove in the first two rounds of the season with a best finish of thirteenth in the Zandvoort feature race before ceding the seat to Jonathan Summerton for the remainder of the season.